CartoDB/carto-selfhosted/README.md

 - [Enable BigQuery Oauth connections](#enable-bigquery-oauth-connections)

 > :warning: Anytime you edit the `customer.env` file to change the CARTO configuration you will need to run the `install.sh` script to updathe the `.env` file used by Docker compose

+#### Custom Service Account

+For each CARTO self hosted installation, we create and provide a Google Cloud Platform Service Account key that the CARTO backend uses to authenticate requests to Google APIs.

+If you prefer using your own GCP Service Account, please do the following prior to the Self Hosted installation:
+1. Create a dedicated Service Account for the CARTO Self Hosted.
+2. Contact CARTO support team and provide them the service account email.

 #### External Database